 The solution produced in the last module used a static numeric threshold on the incoming sound level to coerce a new key-value called roomOccupancy.
 To train a simple machine learning model to perform a similar function, you will use existing data as a baseline for training.
 This means you will need to run the existing solution for several hours in a room that has alternating states of the room actively being occupied or not.
 You will use an aggregated data set of that device telemetry to power an automated ML training experiment that will then be used to classify new device reports with a new roomOccupancy value inferred from your trained ML model.
-Again, your first trained model may not be all that accurate, but the purpose of this solution is to give you hands-on experience with the process of storing IoT data and exercising the workflow of training and consuming a new ML model.
+Again, your first trained model may not be very accurate, but the purpose of this solution is to give you hands-on experience with storing IoT data and exercising the workflow of training and consuming a new ML model.

 The workflow that you will deliver in this module has the following key components:

 Are you ready to start building?
 Let’s review you have the following prerequisites sorted:

 $aws/things/<<CLIENT_ID>>/shadow/update/accepted(replacing «CLIENT_ID» with your device’s client Id/serial number) and see messages arrive in the test client.

 If so, let’s begin by moving on to the next chapter, Data routing and storage.